blondie101010/BRAIN/README.md

 - A simple learning script is being developed to be used as is or as a sample.
 - Provide sample data to show how it works.
 This will be prepared when the learning script is released, or shortly after.
-- Adding options to change arbitrary thresholds, maily related to the cleanup process.
+- Adding options to change arbitrary thresholds, mainly related to the cleanup process.
 - Find ways to better improve the cleanup process, but finding such rules is quite tricky, especially without impacting its performance and efficiency.
-- Additional trend analysis may be added in the Condition, but a lot of benchmarks need to be done to see if it would be beneficial since it is already extremely efficient in finding patterns and varying the rules could offer very little improvement.
+- Additional trend analysis may be added in the Condition, but a lot of benchmarks need to be done to see if it would be beneficial since it is already quite efficient in finding patterns and varying the rules could offer very little improvement.